From System of Record to System of Context & Work

 Access requests as wedge

-- Outcome: did the access actually get granted to the right person on the right system — binary verifiable, fast feedback (minutes).
+- Outcome: the access either got granted to the right person on the right system or it didn’t, binary and verifiable with minute-grain feedback.
 (2) Trajectory: chain of identity lookups, group memberships checked, approval routing decisions.
 (3) Eval on access-grant accuracy across hundreds of SaaS integrations.
-(4) Substrate: identity policies + per-app workflow templates + supervisor agents.
-(5) Cross-customer access patterns — Salesforce + Slack + Notion + Datadog + GitHub + AWS = the same canonical onboarding shape across thousands of orgs.
+(4) Substrate: identity policies plus per-app workflow templates plus supervisor agents.
+(5) Cross-customer access patterns: Salesforce plus Slack plus Notion plus Datadog plus GitHub plus AWS is the same canonical onboarding shape across thousands of orgs.

 What Serval does that ServiceNow couldn’t.
-ServiceNow’s app marketplace was always thin — every customer had to build integration scripts.
+ServiceNow’s app marketplace was always thin, with every customer building integration scripts manually.
 Serval ingests hundreds of SaaS integrations natively.
 Access-grant is one of the few IT processes where (1) is binary AND (5) is highly transferable.
 ServiceNow’s $2.85B Moveworks acquisition in December 2025 was the cleanest possible admission: rebuilding the front-end harness from scratch was slower than buying it.

-The rest: Moveworks (now ServiceNow) — F500 employee front-door; HR + IT + Finance intent surface.
-Atomicwork ($40.3M, $25M Series A from Khosla/Okta Ventures) — agentic ITSM + employee experience.
-Aisera (acquired by Automation Anywhere) — pre-LLM AI; couldn’t compete with Serval’s substrate quality.
+The rest: Moveworks (now ServiceNow), F500 employee front-door covering HR + IT + Finance intent surface.
+Atomicwork ($40.3M, $25M Series A from Khosla/Okta Ventures), agentic ITSM plus employee experience.
+Aisera (acquired by Automation Anywhere), pre-LLM AI that couldn’t compete with Serval’s substrate quality.

 What this segment teaches.
-Two archetypes — horizontal employee front-door (Moveworks-style; high TAM but commoditized post-acquisition) and vertical access wedge (Serval-style; deeper compounding because the workflow is more verifiable).
-ServiceNow’s installed base will absorb Moveworks but will not be able to ship a cross-app substrate as deep as Serval’s by 2027.
+Two archetypes hold: horizontal employee front-door (Moveworks-style, high TAM but commoditized post-acquisition) and vertical access wedge (Serval-style, deeper compounding because the workflow is more verifiable).
+ServiceNow’s installed base will absorb Moveworks but cannot ship a cross-app substrate as deep as Serval’s by 2027.

 Healthcare, legal, HRIS, real-estate / construction / field-service.
 The pattern across all four: regulation depth is inversely correlated with SoR replaceability.
-Healthcare EHR (Epic), HRIS (Workday), BigLaw matter management (iManage) are not replaceable; the AI-native value capture is forced into adjacent layers — scribe, RCM, recruiting, vertical practice rebuilds, labor delivery.
+Healthcare EHR (Epic), HRIS (Workday), BigLaw matter management (iManage) are not replaceable, and AI-native value capture is forced into adjacent layers: scribe, RCM, recruiting, vertical practice rebuilds, labor delivery.
 Lightly-regulated SoRs (mid-market real estate operations, SMB field service) are full-replacement targets.

 Healthcare (EHR-adjacent)

 Epic is not replaceable.
 HIPAA, HL7/FHIR pipes, claims adjudication, hospital deployment cycles measured in years.
-CIO openness to replacing the EHR ≈ 0%.
+CIO openness to replacing the EHR sits around zero.
 AI-native value capture is forced into adjacent layers.

 | Play | Pattern | Examples |